AnuragChughGithub/Orleans-Basics/README.md

 # Orleans Basics

-An Orleans application consists of a few separate pieces, generally all as separate projects:
+An Orleans application consists of a few separate pieces, generally all as separate projects..

 Grain interfaces   |   Grain implementations   |    Orleans Silo host  |  Orleans Client